 07 of 10

-Using the gin smash as inspiration, for a gin drink that will surely tantalize your taste buds, give the eye candy a try.
-This modern drink will create quite the buzz at your Derby watching party and it's fun to mix up.
+Using the gin smash as inspiration, the eye candy will surely tantalize your taste buds.
+This modern drink will create quite the buzz at your Derby watching party and it's a lot of fun to mix up.

 08 of 10